ibra-kdbra/Paginis/README.md

 # Paginis
-PDF flipbook website to make your life easier, it can take PDF as input and generate a flipbook.weither it's url, local file, featured youtube playlist to play while reading.
+A PDF flipbook website designed to make your life easier.
+It can take a PDF as input and generate a flipbook, whether it's a URL, local file, or a featured YouTube playlist to play while reading.

 ## Tech Stack